Importance of sheep farming

 - Coopworth, which produces a lot of meat and wool on good farmland.

 Sheep farming did very well in the 1950s and 1960s.
 But in the 1980s, government subsidies were removed.
 Sheep farming became less profitable, and sheep numbers fell.
-Today, farmers have placed increased emphasis on breeding sheep for improved meat or wool production, to keep farms profitable.
+Today, farmers place increased emphasis on breeding sheep for improved meat or wool production.